SakethReddy17/Sudoku-Solver/README.md

-Get Individual Cells of the grid and Predict the Digit Model used for prediction has been trained on subset of Chars4K Dataset which contains digits only (0-9).
-Model can be viewed here
+Get Individual Cells of the grid and Predict the Digit Model used for prediction has been trained on subset of Chars74K Dataset which contains digits only (0-9).
+Weights upgradation of model can be viewed in OCR.h5 file.

 While predicting the digits, blank cells would be predicted as 0.
 Blank cells can be identified by calculating sum of all the pixels (sum would be large)